peteroupc/peteroupc.github.io/colorgen.md

 - `Clamp` returns `minimum` if the given value is less than `minimum`, `maximum` if greater than `maximum`, or `value` otherwise, and is equivalent to `clamp` in GLSL;
-- `Clamp3` applies the `Clamp` function separately to each item of a three-element list; here, `value`, `minimum`, and `maximum` are each three-element lists;
+- `Clamp3` applies the `Clamp` function separately to each item of a three-element list; here, `value`, `minimum`, and `maximum` are each three-element lists; and
-- `MeanAngle` finds the average of one or more angles expressed in radians (which is important when averaging colors in hue-based color models, which contain hue components that are angles);
+- `MeanAngle` finds the average of one or more angles expressed in radians (which is important when averaging colors in hue-based color models, which contain hue components that are angles).
-- `Min3` is the smallest of three numbers; and
-- `Max3` is the largest of three numbers.

 **Note:** For `Lerp3`, making `fac` the output of a function (for example, `Lerp3(list1, list2, FUNC(...))`, where `FUNC` is an arbitrary function of one or more variables) can be done to achieve special nonlinear interpolations.